GrahamDumpleton/mod_wsgi/docs/user-guides/mod-wsgi-express-quickstart.rst

 covers the first-run "Hello world" with ``mod_wsgi-express start-server``.
-Here the focus is on the operational shape: common options, running on privileged ports, dealing with non-standard Apache layouts, the Django integration, and using ``mod_wsgi-express`` under a process supervisor or in a container.
+Here the focus is on the operational shape: common options, running on privileged ports, dealing with non-standard Apache layouts, Django and Flask integration, and using ``mod_wsgi-express`` under a process supervisor or in a container.